ArjitJindal/temp-project/README.md

 npm run dev:databases
 ```

-You can populate your local databases by running:
+You can populate your local databases by running (You will need to do this everytime you kill the local instance of the database):

 ```
 npm run generate-local-data